Build a Strategic Framework Through Strategic Planning

 Make action plans as detailed as necessary and integrate the individual steps into your planning system.
 An effective planning system, whether it uses a software program, an iPad, or paper and pen, will keep your goals and action plans on track and on target.

 Want to be one of the organizations whose employees understand the mission and goals and enjoys a 29 percent greater return over other firms?
-Involve as many people as you can in charting the road map I've shared for developing a strategic framework for your business.
+Involve as many people as you can in charting the roadmap we've shared for developing a strategic framework for your business.

 Executed effectively, you will enjoy a greater return.
 With your vision, mission, values, strategies, goals and action plans, you'll win, both personally and professionally.